asoumalagha/music-store-backend-asoum/README.md

-This project is about to implement "Spotify like" music store REST API with PHP7 and Slim3 framework.
+"Spotify like" music store REST API with PHP7 and Slim3 framework.